+Proud to be RA I CICC PUBLIC SCHOOLS

-MPS Assessment System 2019-20 The mission of the Millard Public Schools is to guarantee each student demonstrates the character, knowledge, and skills necessary for personal excellence and responsible citizenship through an innovative, world-class educational community that engages and challenges all students.
+MPS Assessment System 2020-21

+The mission of the Millard Public Schools is to guarantee each student demonstrates the character, knowledge, and skills necessary for personal excellence and responsible citizenship through an innovative, world-class educational community that engages and challenges all students.

 The Millard Public Schools (MPS) Board of Education, through Policy 6300 Assessed Curriculum: Comprehensive Student Assessment and accompanying rules, establishes the expectation that the Millard comprehensive student assessment system be aligned with our written and taught curriculum in order to: - monitor student progress and their level of College and Career Readiness; - monitor the progress of students in a program, school, or the district; - aid in planning and providing classroom instruction appropriate to student needs; - assist in making decisions about placement of students; - provide information for program monitoring, management, and evaluation.
 The Millard comprehensive student assessment system is further explained in: - Policy 6315: Millard Education Program: Use of Assessment Data and accompanying rules - Policy 6320: Students' Graduation and accompanying rules ELEMENTARY SCHOOL ASSESSMENT SYSTEM Cognitive Abilities Test (CogAT) Students who qualify based on a variety of measures may complete this ability instrument in February to March.
 The CogAT is a group test designed to assess students' abilities through verbal, quantitative, and nonverbal test items.
 Results are used for identification for High Ability Learner (HAL) program services.
 Students new to Millard will be given the opportunity to test in the fall.
 English Language Proficiency Assessment for the 21st Century (ELPA21) In February, all identified English Language Learners (ELLs) in grades kindergarten through five complete this state-delivered assessment.
 The ELPA21 measures a child's proficiency in reading, writing, speaking, listening to, and understanding English.
 "Proficiency" is defined as the ability to use the English language to communicate ideas, knowledge, and information.
 Fountas & Pinnell Benchmark Assessment System (Text Leveling) All students in first through fifth grades complete this reading assessment in fall and winter.
 Some students will also complete the assessment during the spring.
 Kindergarten students will assess in winter and spring.
 The Benchmark Assessment System is used to determine students' independent and instructional reading levels.
 Results are used to make informed decisions for small-group instruction and to match students with appropriate reading material.

+GOLD All children below age five participate in this ongoing observation-based assessment in the fall, winter and spring.
+The GOLD assessment focuses on various areas of development and learning.
+The information provided creates a profile with key predictors of school success in literacy & language and mathematics.
 Kingore Observation Inventory (KOI) Some students in grades kindergarten through two will be assessed on seven categories of observable behaviors used for initial screening of potentially gifted students.
 Students identified by the KOI are then included in the Kaleidoscope curriculum and are eventually tested for HAL in the spring of second grade.